ryssbowh/craft-themes/DEVELOPERS.md

 ```
 To render the content block for a custom template, follow the block template precedence described below.

-## Blocks
+## Blocks (Pro)

 Blocks are provided by a block provider, each provider can define several blocks.
-This plugin comes with a default 'System' provider.
+This plugin comes with two providers : `System` and `Forms`.

 ### Registering a new provider